vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 public static void main(String[] args) {
-	Computer computer = new Laptop(); // obeys LSP Computer desptop = new Desptop(); // obeys LSP Computer mouse = new Mouse(); // violates LSP because this child cannot be substituted with its parent }
+	Computer computer = new Laptop(); // obeys LSP Computer desptop = new Desptop(); // obeys LSP Computer keyboard = new Keyboard(); // violates LSP because this child cannot be substituted with its parent }
 ~~~